pixie-io/blog.px.dev/content/blog/argo-rollouts/index.md

 <svg title='The rollout is aborted due to the failed canary analysis.' src='unsuccessful-rollout-complete.png' />
 :::

 We can inspect the analysis results by looking at the AnalysisRun.
-Here we see that the canary pods HTTP error rate of 82% is well above the criteria we defined for a successful release:
+Here we see that the canary pods HTTP error rate of 82% is well above the criteria we defined for a successful release in the [`AnalysisTemplate`](https://github.com/pixie-io/pixie-demos/blob/main/argo-rollouts-demo/canary/pixie-analysis.yaml#L12).

 ::: div image-l
 <svg title='The rollout is aborted due to the failed canary analysis.' src='analysisrun.png' />